 During the treatment sections, you will see a series of symbols that will each require a separate device to clear.
 Each device you use is like a separate mini-game within the treatment session.
 You’ll have you use the correct instrument to clear the different symbols representing the patient’s level and intensity of insanity.
 If you run out of time before finishing a treatment, you can resume the following day.
 Each time you perform a treatment on a citizen, it also causes their personality to gradually diminish.
 You can prevent the reduction in personality if their personality bar hasn’t reached zero.
 Once that happens, nothing else can be done to reverse it.

 Your overall objective in the game is to reunite with your daughter.
 The options you take in how you treat the citizens ultimately affect whether or not you accomplish that goal and what method you use to reach that goal.
 You can either be completely loyal in your role as a mind scanner and purge as many minds as possible, or you can be loyal to the resistance group and not treat anyone and let chaos flow into the streets.

 Each citizen you interact with has a unique personality and design.
 They add their own insights not only to the in-game world, but to the mental health spectrum as well.
-It is not as easy to diagnose each person you come across since each of their diagnoses are unique.
+It is not as easy to diagnose each person you come across since each of their diagnoses is unique.
 There is no clear right or wrong answer for declaring someone sane or insane.